 Have students ask family members if they belong to a book club.
 How is it structured?
 How do they choose what to read and how do they use the club meetings to get the most understanding and enjoyment from the book?
 Invite family members to share their book club experiences or to talk about other ways to share books - even Oprah's Book Club could make for an interesting class discussion.

 After the group reads the book, each student will complete their role sheet and share with the group.

 You will notice as you circulate to each group how involved each student is — or should be —during Literature Circles.
 If someone is not involved, discuss it with the student or temporarily join the group and draw that student into the discussion with a thoughtful question.
 Remind all students of your expectations as you begin Literature Circles with a novel.
 Most students love working with others so much that behavior issues are easily dealt with by simple reminders.
 If Literature Circles are brand new to you or your students, understand that this is only a training session.
 Everyone will handle this more comfortably once you get into a good novel.

-I made a quick rubric at Scholastic's Rubric Maker, but you could also assess by assigning a short literature response page where students could summarize the book and write their reactions.
+I made a quick rubric, but you could also assess by assigning a short literature response page where students could summarize the book and write their reactions.